pallemannen/hass-calendar-admin/README.md

 - The panel calls Home Assistant's existing `GET /api/calendars/<entity_id>` REST endpoint per visible calendar, through the browser's already authenticated session — same data source the built-in Calendar panel uses.
-- Checkbox/sort state lives in `localStorage`, scoped to the browser, not to a Home Assistant user or entity registry.
+- Configuration state lives in `localStorage`, scoped to the browser, not to a Home Assistant user or entity registry.

 ## Uninstall